 Difference Between sprintf vs printf

-printf() function is used in C programs to print the output on the standard console (generally the output screen, though we can change the standard output programmatically).
+The printf() function is used in C programs to print the output on the standard console, which is generally the output screen, although we can programmatically change the standard output to another location.
 It takes at least one parameter: the message and the format of the string that needs to be printed.
 The return type of printf() function is ‘int’ which returns the number of characters printed on the standard output.

 Head to Head Comparison Between sprintf vs printf (Infographics)